-As the social media universe gets more and more users, the more importent Social Connect services are for a Website.
+As the social media universe gets more users, websites need to become apart of it.
 The ability for a website to have a connection with users is the first step to gaining the confidence of your website visitor.

 Twitter has recently released a new feature to developers only that may rival Facebook’s Connect System when it comes to easily logging into various websites.